sebastianhallen/CatBrows/README.md

 CatBrows
 ======

 CatBrows is a SpecFlow generator plugin that adds @Browser:browser tags to scenarios.
-Actually, when using this generator you are forced to add a Browser-tag or else your scenario will throw an NoBrowserDefinedException.
+Actually, when using this generator you are forced to add a Browser-tag or else your scenario will throw an Exception (unless configured not to).

 You can specify multiple browsers per scenario or scenario outline and each will be run separately.